Alb-Ard/dist-sys-dubito-online/docs/report.md

 The application data transmitted over the network is encoded using **JSON**.
 This was chosen both because of its maturity as a standard, which implies robust support from languages and libraries, and because of its ability to represent complex data without becoming too verbose.
 We used the library **jackson** for serialization, because it had better support out of the box for handling inheritance of classes, which is used for the messages' representation.

-We have developed our **ad-hoc messaging protocol** in order to exchange data between users
+We have developed our **ad-hoc messaging protocol** in order to exchange data between users.
+It is based on the `GameMessage` interface, which defines the message *sender* (the peer who sent the message on the network) and the *receipients* (an optional set of peers that will receive the message.
+If not provided, the message is considered a broadcast).

 ### Technological details

-- any particular _framework_ / _technology_ being exploited goes here
+We used the following technologies and libraries:

+- Java 21 as our programming language;
+- Swing as GUI framework;
+- JUnit 5 as a testing enviroment;
+- Mockito for building mocks when testing;
+- Jackson for JSON serialization
+- JGoodies Binding as support for model-view bindings;
+- Gradle as build system;
+- Git as source control;
+- GitHub for hosting the repository;
+- GitHub issues and pull requests for assigning and tracking tasks;

 ## Validation